|BFRO Home||Reports Database||New Report Additions||FAQs|

 About BFRO Investigator Charlie Page:

-Charlie Page resides Litchfield, Ohio and is a Certified Public Accountant (CPA) for a major healthcare provider in the Cleveland area.
-He enjoys martial arts, woodworking and spending time in the outdoors with his family.
-Charlie has attended BFRO public expeditions in 2013 PA, 2014 PA, 2014 NC, 2016 KY as well as multiple private expeditions.
-He has also attended the 2014, 2015, 2016 and 2017 Ohio Bigfoot conference.
+Charlie Page resides York Township, Ohio and is a Certified Public Accountant (CPA) for a major healthcare provider in the Cleveland area.
+He enjoys martial arts, woodworking and spending time in the outdoors with his kids.
+Charlie has attended numerous BFRO public expeditions and private expeditions.
+He is also a regular attendee of the Ohio Bigfoot conference.